txm676/Specialist-Generalist/README.md

 The datasets.rds file is a list containing the 22 datasets, while the species.rds file contains the full list of species along with their specialist-generalist classification.

+A document detailing the different datasets is provided as a html file.

 ## Code
 The main R script needs to source the Source_code file.